 Technologies: Ruby on Rails, CoffeeScript, Cocoa

-- Worked on projects of varied size using technologies such as Ruby on Rails and Cocoa.
+- Worked on projects of varying size using technologies such as Ruby on Rails and Cocoa.

-- Self-initiated and self-directed position on DevSales as point of first contact, with high level of involvement in sales calls.
+- Self-initiated and self-directed a position with DevSales.
+Served as point of first contact, with a high level of involvement in sales calls.

 - Implemented a training program for selling via eCommerce platforms.
-Also implemented the workflow to take the user through the steps involved in the training process.
+Implemented workflow to take the user through the steps involved in the training process.

-- Worked on a social network for teachers that included the ability to share via Google Docs so that a user could quickly create and share a document with fellow teachers.
+- Worked on a social network for teachers that included the ability to share via Google Docs so that users can quickly create and share a document with fellow teachers.